 This is how you can use the generated shades:

-- Choose a variant color (any other color than the primary color).
-A variant color can be used to create more diversity in your interface.
+- Choose one or more primary variant colors (any other color than the primary color).
+Variant colors can be used to create more diversity in your interface.

 - Choose a color that works well in dark themes (anything from 50 to 400).
 High saturated colors don’t create enough contrast on a dark background.